@some_function (1)

 |

-Returns a date serial number (integer value).
-The date serial number is compatible with Excel’s date serial numbers[1].
-You can use either a number (e.g., By combining the month number and the month offset, you can easily calculate a date serial number for a fiscal year that differs from the calendar year.
-Example) The date serial number for April 1, 2020, in a March fiscal year (which corresponds to 2020/7/1):
+Returns a date serial number (integer).
+The date serial number is compatible with Excel date serial numbers[1].
+Values passed to this function can be numeric (for example By combining the month number and the month offset, you can easily obtain date serial numbers even when the fiscal year differs from the calendar year.
+Example) Date serial number for April 1st in Fiscal Year 2020 with March year-end ( = 2020/7/1):

-In a June fiscal year, the fiscal year end is offset by -6 months, so the month offset is If the month offset is not specified, it is considered to be If there is an error in the year, month number, day, or month offset, or if the combination of these values results in an invalid date, the error value
+With a June year-end, the fiscal year end month is shifted by 6 months before the calendar year end, so MonthOffset = -6.
+If the month offset is not specified, it is treated as If any of year, month, day or month offset is invalid, or if the combination does not form a valid date, the error value

-1. However, Excel incorrectly calculates the year 1900 as a leap year, so the values returned by this function are not compatible with Excel’s for dates before 1900/2/28.
+1. However, Excel incorrectly treats the year 1900 as a leap year when calculating date serial numbers, so for dates on or before 1900/2/28, the values returned by this function are not compatible.

 |